aclark4life/django-pci-auth/README.rst

 - https://docs.djangoproject.com/en/1.4/topics/auth/#using-bcrypt-with-django
 - https://docs.djangoproject.com/en/1.4/topics/auth/#increasing-the-work-factor

-Or in some cases, some additional functionality may be provided e.g.:
+Or in some cases, additional functionality may be provided by this package e.g.:

 - XXX Add example